Australia national netball team: World Games

 Between 1985 and 1993, Australia competed at the World Games, winning one gold and two silver medals.

 Commonwealth Games

 Australia has competed at every netball tournament at the Commonwealth Games.
 In 1990 they defeated New Zealand in a one-off match when netball was a demonstration sport.
-Between 1998 and 2018 they have played in every tournament final, winning three gold and three silver medals.
+Between 1998 and 2022 they have played in every tournament final, winning four gold and three silver medals.
 In 1998, Jill McIntosh guided Australia to the inaugural Commonwealth title after they defeated New Zealand 42–39 in the final.
 In 2002, Australia defended their title, again after defeating New Zealand in the final, this time courtesy of a Sharelle McMahon goal in double extra time.